gopheracademy/gopheracademy-web/content/advent-2018/how-to-send-and-receive-sms.md

 }
 ```

-The spawned a goroutine `readPartialDeliveryMsg()` will receive from`deliverMsgPartCh` channel and concatenate the incoming mobile originating message parts while the other spawned goroutine `readCompleteDeliveryMsg()` will receive from `deliverMsgCompleteCh` channel and execute the callback for mobile originating messages.
+The goroutine spawned in `readPartialDeliveryMsg` will read from `deliverMsgPartCh` channel and concatenate the incoming mobile originating message parts.
+The goroutine spawned in `readCompleteDeliveryMsg` will receive from `deliverMsgCompleteCh` channel and execute the callback for mobile originating messages.